Funding opportunity

 Background

-It has been acknowledged that however valuable a stock of knowledge a university might possess, this does not mean that local businesses and non-academic organisations are either aware, able to access, or utilise it effectively.
-Supported by data from Research England’s Knowledge Exchange Dashboard, more work is needed to exploit the high-quality outputs from the UK’s world-leading, multidisciplinary research and innovation community in bolstering local growth and regeneration – a challenge compounded by the urgency of the climate crisis.
+It has been recognised that, however valuable a stock of knowledge a university might possess, this does not mean that local businesses and non-academic organisations are either aware, able to access, or utilise it effectively.
+Supported by data from Research England’s Knowledge Exchange Dashboard, more work is needed to exploit the high-quality outputs from the UK’s world-leading, multidisciplinary research and innovation community in bolstering local growth and regeneration, a challenge compounded by the urgency of the climate crisis.
 Greater connectivity between researchers and their co-located non-academic communities, and an enhanced ability to demonstrate the value of sustainable innovation to local communities, is key to achieving net zero and a green economy.

 Future Observatory

-Future Observatory is a new national programme of research, debate, and training to show how design research can drive Britain’s future prosperity.
+Future Observatory is a national research, debate, and training programme to show how design research can drive Britain’s future prosperity.

-Future Observatory will act as the engagement hub for the programme, providing opportunities for showcasing research, running events for award holders as well as networking opportunities and the chance to help shape the conversation around the UK’s green transition.
+Based at the Design Museum, Future Observatory acts as the engagement hub for the Design Accelerators, providing opportunities for showcasing research, running events for award holders as well as networking opportunities and the chance to help shape the conversation around the UK’s green transition.

-Find out more about previously funded Design Accelerator projects.
+Find out more about previously funded Design Accelerator awards.

 This is the website for UKRI: our seven research councils, Research England and Innovate UK.
 Let us know if you have feedback or would like to help improve our online products and services.